 Burns real estate is some of the most expensive in Tennessee, although Burns house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Burns is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Burns isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Burns are a mix of both white- and blue-collar jobs.
 Overall, Burns is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Burns who work in office and administrative support (15.72%), sales jobs (10.03%), and healthcare (8.53%).
+There are especially a lot of people living in Burns who work in sales jobs (14.02%), office and administrative support (9.74%), and healthcare (9.06%).

 As is often the case in a small town, Burns doesn't have a public transportation system that people use for their commute.

-The percentage of people in Burns with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.60% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Burns is quite a bit lower than the national average among all cities of 21.84%: just 11.81% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Burns in 2010 was $22,711, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
-This equates to an annual income of $90,844 for a family of four.
+The per capita income in Burns in 2010 was $20,554, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $82,216 for a family of four.
 However, Burns contains both very wealthy and poor people as well.

 The people who call Burns home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Burns residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Burns include German, English, Italian, and French .
+The greatest number of Burns residents report their race to be White, followed by Asian.
+Important ancestries of people in Burns include Irish, English, Italian, and Scottish.

 The most common language spoken in Burns is English.
 Other important languages spoken here include Pacific Island languages and Japanese.